 Get reimbursed for veterinary bills if someone or their dog hurts or kills yours.
 The law, sample letters and other important tools.
 Powerful self-help for dog owners, written by "the nation's best known practitioner of terrier torts" (Los Angeles Times).

-What To Do If Your Dog Is Injured Or Killed will enable you to get compensated for veterinarian bills, emotional distress, and anything else that you are legally entitled to receive.
-It has helped thousands of dog owners to get what they deserve.
-Readers say "it pays for itself" and has "everything I need to make the other dog owner reimburse me."
+What To Do If Your Dog Is Injured Or Killed has helped thousands of dog owners to get justice in the form of adequate compensation.
+Readers say "it pays for itself" and has "everything I needed to make the other dog owner reimburse me."
+It contains -

-Part Two: Liability Wizard is for dog owners whose dogs have been injured by other dogs.
-The Liability Wizard is accessed online using the password in this book.
-It asks you questions and gives legal advice based on your answers.
-The closest thing to sitting with your attorney!
+- Liability Wizard - when a dog has been injured by another dog, this asks you questions and provides tailor-made legal advice based on your answers.
+Accessed online with a password, it's the closest thing to sitting with an attorney.

 A letter from a reader

-"Dear Mr. Phillips, while we were taking our regular walk up the street, my 8 month old puppy was almost killed by an attacking dog.
-The vet suggested I contact the police and the owner was charged with roaming dog.
+"Dear Mr. Phillips, while we were taking our regular walk up the street, my 8 month old puppy was almost killed by another dog.
 During the week my dog was in the hospital, I heard nothing from the owner of the other dog.
 No apology, no offer to pay the huge vet bill.
 He did call, however, after reading a letter I crafted from the model you provided in your book.
 Now he is very sorry and will cover all the costs.
 Thanks for showing the way to get someone to do the right thing."